zeeguu-ecosystem/Zeeguu-Web/README.md

 # Installation

 1. Make sure to have the [Zeeguu-Core](https://github.com/mircealungu/Zeeguu-Web/) installed as a module in your system.
-1. modify accordingly the `default_config.cfg` and copy it to the `./config/` folder
+1. modify accordingly the `default_config.cfg` and copy it to the `./config/zeeguu/web.cfg` file